 HDCP 2.2 for 4K devices, while the other one is for 1080p devices.
 Along with these, there is VGA, 3.5 mm audio in and out, and a 1DC 12V Trigger.

-All in all, we have to admit that we found no cause for concern with this device because, in all our usage, we were more or less super impressed with BenQ’s TK800M 4K home cinema projector.
+All in all, we have to admit that we found no cause for concern with this device because, in all our usage, we were more or less very impressed with BenQ’s TK800M 4K home cinema projector.
 We got lost in the beautiful colours that come to life with this projector and can safely say that this is one of the best projectors we have reviewed so far.
 While the blacks may not be utterly perfect, but the rest of the projector pretty much is.
 Moreover, the optical zoom it allows makes it usable in almost any room size, so that’s a great plus, too.
-This 4K UHD 3840×2160 projector should definitely be invested in if you are looking to get cinema-quality entertainment at home, especially since it has been priced so lucratively, too.
+This 4K UHD 3840×2160 projector should most definitely be invested in if you are looking to get cinema-quality entertainment at home, especially since it has been priced so lucratively, too.
 It is capable of replacing the television for a number of users out.